vpxyz/goyeppp/README.md

 The Yeppp! library and [pkgconfig](http://pkgconfig.freedesktop.org).

-Customize the pkgconfig config file (yeppp.pc), and then copy into the pkgconfig configurations directory (tipically /usr/lib64/pkgconfig or /usr/lib/pkgconfig)
+Customize the pkgconfig config file (yeppp.pc), and then copy into the pkgconfig configurations directory (typically /usr/lib64/pkgconfig or /usr/lib/pkgconfig)

 ## Install